Frequently Asked Questions

 Make sure that you have Adobe Flash loaded to your computer.
 You can download this program at http://www.adobe.com/shockwave/download/download.cgi?P1_Prod_Version=ShockwaveFlash.

 You should also make sure you have the most updated version of Quick Time on your computer, which is available for download at http://www.apple.com/quicktime/download/.

 If you have free CEU Bucks, a credit card is not required to purchase a quiz.
 Please contact Membership (Contact Form) for assistance.
 If you need to pay for the Quiz but do not have a credit card, call 1-800-879-6282.

-Sign in to your quiz center at http://members.nata.org/members1/members.cfm.
+Sign in to your quiz center account: http://members.nata.org/members1/members.cfm.

-Select the quiz you wish to apply CEU bucks to by clicking ONCE on the “Purchase” button.
+Select the quiz you wish to apply CEU bucks to by clicking ONCE on the “BUY” button.

 CEU bucks will automatically be deducted from your total available.
-The quiz you just purchased will now be found at the top of your page under the section "Your Quizzes."
+The quiz you just purchased will now be found under the section "Purchased Courses."